 Transfer to other Wards

-While you are in hospital you may need to be moved from one ward to another or to another area on your ward as your treatment progresses.
-This may be to enable more seriously ill patients to be cared for in an area most appropriate to their condition or, if the Hospital is full to capacity, to allow the unloading of ambulances.
-Any such moves will be agreed with a consultant, and will not affect your clinical care.
+While you are in hospital and particularly if you are admitted as an emergency, you may need to be moved to another ward as your treatment progresses.
+This is to enable more seriously ill patients to be cared for in an area most appropriate to their condition.
 Your new ward will follow the care plan agreed for you by your own doctor.
 Ward staff will let relatives know if you are going to a different ward.

-If you are worried, in pain or in discomfort, please let the ward staff know.
-Doctors and nurses are always ready to discuss your treatment with you.
-If you wish, they will keep relatives informed about your progress.
-Your medical information is, however, strictly confidential and will not be passed on to anyone with out your permission, except your GP.
+If you are worried, in pain or in discomfort, please let the staff on the ward know.
+If you would like to know more about your treatment, the doctors and nursing staff responsible for your care will be happy to discuss your treatment with you.
+If you wish, they will keep relatives or carers informed about your progress.